Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

  - There are still variants of those stations that do not have such capabilities for those who have yet to unleash the artillery's might (without artillery, the ones that can service it won't work)
 - Added a U shaped wall segment (meant for surrounding U-turns
 - Some more wall beautification happened, very likely to be the last

+13:30 UTC 10.01.2021
+(Compatible with older versions)
+- Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased thruoghput

 </details>